Ina Seidel

 Ina Seidel (15 September 1885 – 3 October 1974) was a German lyric poet and novelist.
-Favourite themes included motherhood and the mysteries of race and heredity.
+In 1930, she published the novel generally regarded as her most famous work, Das Wunschkind ("The Wished-For Child"); two years later she became the first woman admitted to the Prussian Academy of Arts.
+Her reputation has been shadowed by her enthusiastic support of Adolf Hitler and the Nazi Party.
+In 1933 she was one of 88 artists to swear the Vow of Total Loyalty ("Gelöbnis treuester Gefolgschaft") to Hitler.
+Seidel provided a celebratory poem on the occasion of the Führer's birthday in 1939 and was personally named in Joseph Goebbels' 1944 God-Graced List ("Gottbegnadeten List") of artists considered crucial to German culture.
+She has maintained some relevance in German popular culture despite a dramatic post-1945 decline in popularity.

 Biography

 Family provenance

 Johanna Mathilde "Ina" Seidel was born in Halle, to Hermann Seidel and Emmy Loesevitz, the eldest of her parents' three children.
-Half a year later the family relocated to Braunschweig for the next ten years.
+Half a year later, the family relocated to Braunschweig for the next ten years.
 Her father, Seidel was a senior surgeon at the city's main hospital.
 His suicide in 1895 left his widow and her children to live in seriously reduced circumstances.
 After her father's suicide her mother took the children to live in Marburg in 1896 and then to Munich in 1897.
-As a teenager, around the turn of the century Ina Seidel became involved with the exuberant arts scene focused in Munich's Schwabing quarter.
+As a teenager, around the turn of the century Ina Seidel became involved with the exuberant arts scene focused on Munich's Schwabing quarter.

 Ina Seidel's brother, Willy Seidel, also became a writer.
 Annemarie Seidel, her younger sister, became an actress and married a Dutchman.
 Her uncle, Heinrich Seidel, was an engineer and a poet-novelist.

 Marriage and family

-In 1907 Ina Seidel married her cousin, the evangelical minister and author Heinrich Wolfgang Seidel.
+In 1907, Ina Seidel married her cousin, the evangelical minister and author Heinrich Wolfgang Seidel.
 The couple moved to Berlin where Heinrich had been assigned a parish.
 The next year, following the birth of her first child, Heilwig, she became ill with childbed fever, and the very slow rate of her recovery meant that she was stuck at home for much of the time; she never fully recovered.
 Writing became a prominent part of her life.
 She wrote poems and linked up with the aristocratic literati around Börries von Münchhausen and the Göttinger Musenalmanach set, which included Lulu von Strauß und Torney, and Agnes Miegel.

 The couple moved with their child to Eberswalde in 1914.
 Ina's son, Georg Seidel, was born in 1919.
-He later built a career as a reporter, critic and essayist using the pseudonyms "Christian Ferber" und "Simon Glas".
+He later built a career as a reporter, critic and essayist using the pseudonyms "Christian Ferber" and "Simon Glas".

 War years

 Like many of her social background in Germany and England, Ina Seidel's initial reaction to the outbreak of war in July 1914 was to welcome it.
 Between 1914 and 1933 Ina Seidel published five volumes of lyric poetry.
-Her volume of war poetry, "Neben der Trommel" (loosely, "Beside the drum") followed in 1915.
-"Das Haus zum Monde" (loosely, "The House on the Moon"), her first novel, appeared in 1916.
+Her volume of war poetry, Neben der Trommel ("Beside the drum") followed in 1915.
+Das Haus zum Monde ("The House on the Moon"), her first novel, appeared in 1916.